syegulalp/pypacker/readme.md

 where `entrypoint.py` is what's executed to start your app, and your actual app and all its files live in `appdir` and below.
 This makes it easier for PyPacker to detect data files that are adjacent to your application.

+### Optimization process

-Start by using only `-a` to specify which file to analyze (along with `-f` if needed), and no other options.
-If your program seems stable, rerun without `-a` (unless you've made changes) and try applying optimizations and then treeshaking.
+Start by using only `-a` to specify which file to analyze, along with `-f` if needed, *and no other options*.
+This creates the most baseline package possible.

+If your program seems stable, rerun without `-a`/`-f` (unless you've made changes) and try applying optimizations and then treeshaking.

 ## Options